mohankumarmg07-web/Sales-Analysis-Sql/README.md

-### Company Sales Analysis
+## Company Sales Analysis

+Analyzed sales data across different cities, categories and segments to indentify revenue trends, profit patterns and business insights.

 ## Project Overview

-Analyzed Company Sales in different City, category and segment wise
+This project focuses on analysing sales performance using SQL and Power BI.

+The Dashboard provides insights into revenue, profit, customer segments, regional performance and seasonal sales trends.

 ## Tools used